 Are you traveling internationally and need to bring in more than $10,000?
 Perhaps you have been told that it is illegal to carry that much cash when you travel.
 In actuality, it is legal, although it may not be the safest decision.
-However, if you plan to travel internationally with cash in excess of $10,000, one of the first things that you should do is consult with an attorney like Brett V. Beaubien to get all of the legal information necessary about your specific travel plans, rights, and options.
+However, if you plan to travel internationally with cash in excess of $10,000, one of the first things that you should do is consult with a Rhode Island criminal defense attorney like Brett V. Beaubien to get all of the legal information necessary about your specific travel plans, rights, and options.

 Contact us now for an initial consultation and to learn about your rights.

 YOU ARE ALLOWED TO CARRY AS MUCH CASH AS YOU WANT OUT OF AND INTO THE UNITED STATES

 To summarize up front: no, you are not restricted to traveling with sums of $10,000 or less.
 In fact, you could travel with a checked bag stuffed to the brim with cash — as long as you declare the amount beforehand.
 However, this doesn’t mean that you will not end up talking to officials about why you have the cash, and answering questions about how you obtained the money in your possession.
 If you work with Brett V. Beaubien, Attorney At Law, prior to your trip, you will be equipped to have these conversations without feeling intimidated by the officials or concerned about the seizure of your legally-possessed funds.